 But I’m going to try and keep it simple and just tackle the problem of how do we convert the “them” into the “us”.
-I tried to tackle the what and why of this problem in my previous two posts.
+I tried to tackle the what and why of this problem in my previous three posts.
 Now on to the how.

 One word – Teams.